ben/ben.github.com/_drafts/highfive.md

 Almost as importantly, you're sending a signal that *this is a thing we don't want to spend time or thought on.*
 That last one is important to keep in mind when you're automating a human process, rather than a technical one.

-Facebook's birthday reminders are a perfect example of this.
+Facebook's birthday reminders are a perfect example of how this can backfire.
-Getting a handmade card in the *actual mail* is really touching and human – a real human being cared enough about you to think about what you like, make a token of their esteem, and spend real money to send it to you.
+Getting a handmade card in the *actual mail* is really touching and personal – a real human being cared enough to think about what you like, make a token of their esteem, and spend real money to send it to you.
-In contrast, an "HBD" posted to your Facebook profile is nearly meaningless; you pretty much only see them in aggregate.
+In contrast, an "HBD" posted to your Facebook profile is nearly meaningless; you pretty much only think about them in aggregate.

 So automating social things is tricky, but we didn't think it was impossible.
 Is there something on the softer side of the business that Gort could effectively improve?